kvesteri/sqlalchemy-i18n/README.rst

     make_translatable(sa.orm.mapper)

 Secondly you need to define translatable models.
-You can achieve this by making you models extend Translatable mixin and defining __translatable_columns__ class property.
+You can achieve this by making you models extend Translatable mixin and defining __translated_columns__ class property.

 ::